MayankShrivastava17/lyrically/README.md

 # lyrically

 Light-weight lyrics web app, just enter the name of artist and song name, and it will give the lyrics of the song given.
+And also get youtube video with the lyrics.